microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/New-MgGroupConversationThreadPostAttachment.md

 # New-MgGroupConversationThreadPostAttachment

 ## SYNOPSIS
-Create new navigation property to attachments for groups
+The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
+Read-only.
+Nullable.

 ## SYNTAX